NTLM Relay Attack — Complete Cheatsheet

 NTLM relay is one of the most powerful attack classes in Active Directory.
 The concept is simple: intercept an NTLM authentication attempt and forward it to a different service, authenticating as the victim.
 When combined with coercion techniques that force machines (including Domain Controllers) to authenticate to you, this often leads to immediate domain compromise.

-How NTLM Relay Works
+How NTLM Relay Intercepts This

-Victim Machine Attacker Target Server
+Victim (MS01) Attacker (Kali) Target (DC01)

 | | |